ssachtleben/play-plugins/cron/README.md

 ## Usage

-Creating new cronjobs never been easier.
+Creating new cronjobs has never been easier.
 Just create a new job class.
 It must be impements the Job interface and add the @Cronjob annotation:

 ```java
 import com.ssachtleben.play.plugin.cron.annotations.Cronjob;